-- (i) There shall be a Library Assessment Committee which shall objectively assess the candidate's overall record of performance against the criteria in Article 25E, and against the overall records of any other candidates (within the Libraries and being assessed in the same category in the current academic year), striving for consistency and uniformity in the application of the criteria. - (ii) Assessing the same category means comparing: probationary assessments with probationary assessments; continuing appointment assessments with continuing appointment assessments; assessments for promotion to Librarian II with assessments for promotion to Librarian III; assessments for promotion to Librarian III; and assessments for promotion to Librarian IV with assessments for promotion to Librarian IV. - (iii) The Library Assessment Committee shall be chaired by the Director of Libraries (Fredericton) and shall be composed of seven (7) Librarians elected for a period of two (2) years as follows: - a) two (2) Librarians from the Public Service area; - b) two (2) Librarians from the Technical Services area; - c) two (2) Librarians, one (1) each from two (2) of: the Engineering Library, the Science and Forestry Library, the Library of the Faculty of Law.
+- There shall be a Library Assessment Committee which shall objectively assess the candidate's overall record of performance against the criteria in Article 25F, and against the overall records of any other candidates (within the Libraries and being assessed in the same category in the current academic year), striving for consistency and uniformity in the application of the criteria. - (b) Assessing the same category means comparing: probationary assessments with probationary assessments; tenured appointment assessments with tenured appointment assessments; assessments for promotion to Librarian II or Archivist II with assessments for promotion to Librarian III or Archivist II; assessments for promotion to Librarian III or Archivist III with assessments for promotion to Librarian IV or Archivist IV with assessments for promotion to Librarian IV or Archivist IV. - (c) The Library Assessment Committee shall be chaired by the Director of Libraries (Fredericton) and shall be composed of seven (7) librarians or Archivists elected for a period of two (2) years as follows: